skip to main content

 To earn a place as an HMGCC apprentice, you'll need to meet our entry requirements, have bags of enthusiasm and a genuine interest in software, technology or engineering.

-These are fully funded Government Apprenticeships, with different entry levels depending on the programme.
+These are fully funded government apprenticeships, with different entry levels depending on the programme.

 Software development refers to the process of creating, designing, deploying and supporting software, usually by writing, modifying and testing code.
-This could be for a variety of different mediums such as creating applications, websites, system level programs, network programs or even cloud infrastructure.
+This could be for a variety of different mediums such as creating applications, websites, system-level programs, network programs or even cloud infrastructure.
 A software developer could be expected to apply software engineering principles to build software and solve various technical challenges.

-Career Path
+Career path

 What will I learn?